Lasagna with bechamel, marinara, sausage and beef is much better than a classic lasagna This recipe makes a fantastic Christmas dinner.

 - Let the lasagna rest so it can firm up before slicing.

-- Shred cheese by hand: Because pre-bagged shreds contain a preservative to prevent clumping, the cheese has a waxy texture and doesn’t melt properly.
-Always use freshly grated cheese for a smoother recipe.
+- Shred cheese by hand: Pre-bagged shreds are covered with a preservative to prevent clumping.
+The cheese has a waxy texture and doesn’t melt properly.
+Always use freshly grated cheese if you’re able to.

 - Make ahead: All three lasagna sauces can be made in advance and refrigerated until you are ready to assemble.
 However, I would recommend putting the lasagna together just before baking for best results.